near/docs/docs/3.tutorials/auction/3-nft.md

 ## Minting an NFT

 To start a proper auction the auction contract should own an NFT.
-To do this the auction contract calls the NFT contract to mint a new NFT with the provided data.
+To do this the auction account calls the NFT contract to mint a new NFT providing information such as the image for the NFT.

 <Tabs groupId="code-tabs">